bhavin2897/ckanext-related_resources/README.md

 registration.

 This plugin provides model classmethods for :
-1. create row entry
+1. Create Row Entry
-2. get related values by package ID
+2. Get Related Values by Package ID (Related Sources and Related as variable)
-3. get alternate names by package ID
+3. Get Alternate Names by Package ID
 ****

 ## Requirements